The pancreas is located deep inside the abdomen.

-The pancreas serves two primary functions.
-Its endocrine function is to produce the hormones insulin and glucagon.
-Insulin helps the body absorb glucose that is present in the blood, lowering blood sugar levels and allowing the body’s cells to use glucose for energy.
+Insulin also allows glucose to enter muscle and other tissue, works with the liver to store glucose and synthesize fatty acids, and “stimulates the uptake of amino acids,” according to Bowen.
 Insulin is released after eating protein and especially after eating carbohydrates, which increase glucose levels in the blood.
 If the pancreas does not produce sufficient insulin, type 1 diabetes will develop.

 Location of the pancreas

+“The pancreas is located in the upper abdomen behind the stomach,” Knowlton said.
 The right end of the pancreas is wide and called the head.
 From the head, the organ tapers to the left.
 The middle sections are called the neck and body, while the narrow end on the left side of the body is called the tail.

 Acute pancreatitis: Causes, symptoms and treatment

-Due to the pancreas’ deep-in-the-abdomen location, tumors cannot usually be felt by touch.
+Making matters even more complicated is the pancreas’ deep-in-the-abdomen location.
+The NIH pointed out that as a result, tumors cannot usually be felt by touch.
 Because of the difficulty of early diagnosis and the rapidity with which pancreatic cancer spreads, the prognosis is often poor.

-Pancreatic cancer usually begins in the cells that produce pancreatic (digestive) juices or in the cells that line the ducts.
+According to the American Cancer Society, pancreatic cancer usually begins in the cells that produce pancreatic (digestive) juices or in the cells that line the ducts.
 In rare occasions, pancreatic cancer will begin in the cells that produce hormones.

 According to The University of Texas MD Anderson Cancer Center, to diagnose pancreatic cancer, doctors typically conduct physical exams, blood tests, imaging tests, endoscopic ultrasounds and tests and biopsies.
 Treatment options include surgery, radiation, chemotherapy and therapies targeted to attack cancer cells without harming normal cells.